|Written by Harry Fairhead|

 Virtual memory is a way of pretending that your computer has more memory than it really has.
 But like all good things it comes at a cost.
 Virtual memory is an example of trading speed for storage.

 Virtual memory is not an idea that occurs early in the development of computing - it isn't a fundamental computing idea.
 It is more something that you need to make computing practical and so you could consider it a detail of implementation.
 However it is based on some fundamental computing principles and it is used by all but the simplest computers.
+It also explains how you can have more programs running than you have memory installed to support them.
+As a programmer you need to understand the effect your program's demand for memory has on the machine and the running time of everything using it.

 Virtual memory is that it is something that only makes sense after you have quite a lot of very specific technology implemented and working.
 In particular, you need to have a range of different types of memory components offering different performance at different costs.
 Usually a computer has a relatively small amount of fast storage which is directly coupled to the CPU and a much larger amount of storage that is slower to access.
 This split is usually referred to as primary and secondary storage.
 You don't start thinking about inventing virtual memory until you have build a machine that has both types of memory and where the secondary memory is reasonably fast and cheap.